Masai Russell

 Masai Russell (/məˈsaɪ/ mə-SY; born June 17, 2000) is an American track and field sprinter and hurdler.
 She won the gold medal at the 2024 Summer Olympics in the 100 m hurdles event.
-Russell is the U.S. NCAA Record holder in the 100 m hurdles.
+Russell is the world record holder in the 100 m hurdles, running a time of 12.09 seconds on August 27, 2026.

-Russell holds personal bests of 12.17 seconds over 100 m hurdles which is second-fastest of all time and the American Record, 7.74 seconds over 60 metres hurdles, which is tied for thirteenth-fastest of all time and 54.66 seconds over 400 metres hurdles.
+In addition to her world record, Russell holds personal bests of 7.74 seconds over the 60-meter hurdles, which is tied for thirteenth-fastest of all time, and 54.66 seconds over the 400-meter hurdles.

 Career

 In 2021, Russell ran her first sub-13s 100 m hurdles in placing second in her heat at the SEC Championships.
 She went on to place sixth in the final.
 Later that year, Russell ran 12.93s to make the final of the NCAA Division I Championships, where she finished sixth.
+She also placed fourth in the 400 meter hurdles with a time of 56.18s, a personal best at the time.

 At the 2022 NCAA Division I Outdoor Championships, Russell placed third in the 100 m hurdles and fourth in the 400 m hurdles.

 In 2023, Russell broke the collegiate record for the 60 m hurdles, running 7.75s to beat Grace Stark's time of 7.78s set the year before.
-In April, she ran a collegiate record of 12.36s over 100 m hurdles at the Texas Relays.
+In April, she ran a collegiate/NCAA record of 12.36s over 100 m hurdles at the Texas Relays.
 In June, she placed second in both the 100 m hurdles and 400 m hurdles at the 2023 NCAA Division I Outdoor Championships.
+After the conclusion of the 2023 NCAA season, Russell turned professional.
 At the 2023 USA Outdoor Championships, Russell finished third qualifying to represent the United States at the World Championships in Budapest.
-She made the semi-finals, but did finish there after hitting a hurdle.
+She made the semi-finals, but did not finish there after hitting a hurdle.